-Beginning on January 1, 2026, a distributor is prohibited from selling a covered drug product in Connecticut at a price that exceeds the reference price adjusted for any increase in the CPI unless the drug has been identified by the Department of Health & Human Services as being in shortage.
-Conn.
-Pub.
-Act No. 25-168, § 346(a).
-Any distributor that violates this provision is subject to civil penalty equal to 80% of the difference between: (i) revenue the distributor would have earned from all sales of the identified drug in the state in the calendar year, and (ii) revenue that the distributor would have earned from all sales of the drug in the state during the calendar year if the distributor had sold the product at a price that did not exceed the reference price.
-Id. § 346(b)(1).
-The law also prohibits distributors from withdrawing prescription drugs from Connecticut without 180 days' notice and from withdrawing drugs for the purpose of avoiding the civil penalties prescribed by the Act, subject to a \$500,000 civil penalty.
-Id. § 347.
+The text of the law provides that, beginning on January 1, 2026, a manufacturer or wholesaler is prohibited from selling a covered drug product in Connecticut at a price that exceeds the reference price adjusted for any increase in the CPI unless the drug has been identified by the U.S. Department of Health & Human Services as being in shortage.2 Id. § 346(a) (A012-13).
+Violations of this provision are subject to a civil penalty equal to 80% of the difference between (i) the revenue the seller would have earned from all sales of the identified drug in the state in the calendar year, and (ii) the revenue that the seller would have earned from all sales of the drug in the state during the calendar year if the seller had sold the product at a price that did not exceed the reference price.
+Id. § 346(b)(1) (A013).